raspberrypilearning/the-all-seeing-pi/worksheet2.md

 ## Set up the camera

-1. Now that we know the buttons work, let's set up the camera.
+1. Now that we know the buttons work, let's set up the code for the camera.
 First add an import statement with the others at the top:

   ```python
   from picamera import PiCamera